therabidbanana/kitty-cafe/README.md

 The Playdate is a tiny handheld game system that can be easily programmed in Lua.

+# Assets

+* Art created in Pixelorama for the game jam
+* Bossa Nova cafe music from https://opengameart.org/content/bossa-nova

 # Build Process

 Assuming lua, fennel, pdc and playdate (simulator) are set up on your PATH, the Makefile should handle this with "make launch".